 Another search engine optimization technique for your online store is to Add a video showing your product in action whenever possible.
 Once again, a decent video camera is your best tool.
 Couple it with a tripod, a simple editing software, some light setup, and a quality audio recorder.

 Don’t worry if you’re not good at video editing—that’s something you can outsource.

 Your customers are basically in shopping mode when they’re on your product page, so asking them to share a product on Facebook, Instagram, and YouTube will just distract them from buying.

-Keep your buyer focused on the shopping experience and place your social media follow buttons on your Contact page.
+Search Engine Optimization Tips: keep your buyer focused on the shopping experience and place your social media follow buttons on your online store Contact page.

 Tell a story in your product copy.

 Make sure that you include all the relevant details in your description, such as colors, sizes, and inclusions—everything that a potential customer might ask before buying.

 But don’t just state facts about the product.
 Take this opportunity to tell a story about it.

 Highlight the benefits and show how the product can make your customer’s life better.
 Appealing to the emotions makes it sell better, but be careful not to hype it.

 And of course, don’t forget to check your spelling and grammar.
 A product description riddled with typos and errors is going to kill your conversion rate.